docutils/docutils/prest/doc/src/directives.rst

    the block quote text would be interpreted as the "class" directive's content, and the parser would complain.

-.. topic:: Rationale for Class Attribute Value Conversion
+.. topic:: Rationale for "classes" Attribute Value Conversion

     Docutils identifiers are converted to conform to the regular expression ``[a-z](-?[a-z0-9]+)*``.
 For CSS compatibility,
-    identifiers (the "class" and "id" attributes) should have no underscores, colons, or periods.
+    identifiers (the "classes" and "id" attributes) should have no underscores, colons, or periods.
 Hyphens may be used.

     - The `HTML 4.01 spec`_ defines identifiers based on SGML tokens: